-Right bundle branch block (RBBB) is a blockage of electrical impulses to the heart’s right ventricle.
+Right bundle branch block (RBBB) is a slowing of electrical impulses to the heart’s right ventricle.
 This is the lower-right part of the heart.

-The right side of the heart is responsible for pumping blood to the lungs so it can be oxygenated.
+The right side of the heart is responsible for pumping blood to the lungs to be oxygenated.
 The oxygenated blood returns to the left side of the heart, where it’s pumped to the rest of the body.

-This is why RBBB is sometimes related to lung problems, such as:
+This is why RBBB is sometimes related to lung problems, like:

 Other potential causes of RBBB include: